erasmus-without-paper/ewp-specs-api-iias/resources/README.md

-Current IIA template is specified [here][new-iia-template].
+The current IIA template is specified [here][new-iia-template].
 It is the basis of the IIA model used in this specification.

 IIA templates mentioned below are previous versions of the template.